-It is generally difficult to accurately detect rotation period values of stars as slow as the Sun ($P{\rm rot} > 20$ days), so we double-checked the rotation periods of all the Sun-like superflare stars (detailed in Appendix A).
+It is generally difficult to accurately detect rotation period values of stars as slow as the Sun ($P{\text{rot}} > 20$ days), so we double-checked the rotation periods of all of the Sun-like superflare stars (detailed in Appendix A).
 As a result, some stars may have rotation period values smaller than the values reported in McQuillan et al. (2014).
-These five stars are flagged as "1" in Table 2, while they are used in the statistical discussions in the following part of this paper, because we cannot finally judge only from the periodogram analyses in Appendix A. KIC 007772296, flagged as "2' in Table 2 is suspected as a binary candidate.
-The lightcurve and periodogram analyses suggest that this star also shows brightness variations with the period of \sim 1 day and this short period might be related to the orbital motion of a binary system (for details, see Appendix A).
+These five stars are flagged as "1" in Table 2, while they are used in the statistical discussions in the following part of this paper because we cannot finally judge only from the periodogram analyses in Appendix A. Flagged as "2" in Table 2, KIC 007772296 is suspected as a binary candidate.
+The light-curve and periodogram analyses suggest that this star also shows brightness variations with a period of ~ 1 day, and this short period might be related to the orbital motion of a binary system (for details, see Appendix A).
 Because of this, KIC 007772296 is not used in the statistical discussions in the following part of this paper.
-We also note again that it is still possible that there remain some faint stars (> 19 - 20 mag) in Kepler photometric aperture (12 arcsec).

-As a result of this paper, we detected 2341 superflares on 265 solar-type stars, and among them, we detected 26 superflares on 15 Sun-like stars ($T{\rm eff} = 5600 - 6000$ K and $P{\rm rot} > 20$ days).
+We also note again that it is still possible that there remain some faint stars (>19-20 mag) in the Kepler photometric aperture (12").
+As a result of this paper, we detected 2341 superflares on 265 solar-type stars, and among them, we detected 26 superflares on 15 Sun-like stars ($T{\rm eff} = 5600$ - $6000\,\mathrm{K}$ and $P{\rm rot} > 20$ days).
 These superflare stars are used in the statistical discussions in the following part of this paper.